A flexible and differentiable coil proxy for stellarator equilibrium optimization: Theory

 Stellarator coil optimization, at its core, is an inverse Biot-Savart problem.
 The primary quantity minimized in the stellarator coil optimization problem is the normal component of the magnetic field at the plasma boundary:

-Here, $\hat\n$ is a unit normal to the plasma boundary, $S'$ is the coil surface (in this work, always assumed as a ``winding surface'', i.e. a toroidal surface with zero thickness that encloses a volume containing the entire plasma boundary), $\rr$ and $\rr'$ are locations on the plasma boundary and coil set. $\mathbf{I}'$ is the current distribution of the coil set.
-When both $\mathbf{I}'$ and $\rr'$ are treated as unknowns, $B_\text{norm}$ is a non-convex function.
-However, when $\rr'$ is fixed by constraining the current to a "winding surface," $B_\text{norm}$ becomes a linear function of the unknown $\mathbf{I}'$.
+Here, $\hat\n$ is a unit normal to the plasma boundary, $S'$ is the coil surface.
+In this work, $S'$ is always assumed to be a "winding surface,'' i.e., a toroidal surface with zero thickness that encloses a volume containing the entire plasma boundary. $\rr$ and $\rr'$ are locations on the plasma boundary and the coil set. $I'$ is the current distribution of the coil set.
+When both $I'$ and $\rr'$ are treated as unknowns, $B_\text{norm}$ is a non-convex function.
+However, when $\rr'$ is fixed by constraining the current to a "winding surface," $B_\text{norm}$ becomes a linear function of the unknown $I'$.
 This makes the minimization of the squared magnetic flux over the plasma boundary $S$,

-into a linear least-squares problem.
-The minimization of $f_B$ produced by an unknown surface current $\K$ is the basis of NESCOIL \cite{merkel_solution_1987}, which an essential role in the coil designs of W7X and NCSX.
-Here, $\K$ is the current density distribution on the winding surface $S'$ with unit normal $\hat{\mathbf n}'$, which can be defined by a current potential,
+a linear least-squares problem.
+The minimization of $f_B$ produced by an unknown, smooth surface current $\K$ is the basis of NESCOIL~\cite{merkel1987solution}, which is extensively used in the coil design of W7X and NCSX~\cite{drevlak_automated_1998, pomphrey2000compact}.
+Here, $\K$ is the current density distribution on the winding surface $S'$ with unit normal $\hat{n}'$.
+It can be defined by a scalar current potential,

+The current potential $\Phi'$ is also equivalent to the density of a dipole sheet perpendicular to the winding surface~\cite{elder_three-dimensional_2024}.

 Thanks to its mathematical simplicity, the winding surface model was popular in the early days of stellarator optimization when computational power was limited.
-While higher-fidelity models have become tractable, the winding surface method remains popular for generating initial states, extending the magnetic field outside an equilibrium, performing large parameter space studies, and designing dipole arrays.
+While higher-fidelity models have become tractable, the winding surface method remains popular for initial state generation~\cite{drevlak_automated_1998}, parameter space studies~\cite{kappel_magnetic_2024, lanke_fu_global}, and designing dipole arrays~\cite{elder_three-dimensional_2024, qss_Yu2024-sr}.